 City, University of London continues to improve and build on the success of the development of flexible learning spaces and now has a wide variety of spaces available including rooms with modular furniture for group-based learning and discussions.

-The Learning Spaces Theme, working as part of the Educational Technology Team at LEaD, have the remit of collaborating on updates and improvements of all Learning Spaces at City.
+The Learning Spaces Theme, working as part of the Educational Technology Team at Learning Enhancement and Development (LEaD), have the remit of collaborating on updates and improvements of all Learning Spaces at City.

 Collaborating with Professional Services Departments to ensure excellent standards for teaching and learning are maintained, be that within the physical spaces for the academic and student community, or by promoting the educational benefit of all classroom technologies.